toroettg/SeriesMarker/doc/source/installdoc.rst

     $yaourt -S seriesmarker

-The abovementioned command will resolve all necessary :ref:`dependencies <dependencies>` and install them with SeriesMarker for you (`Yaourt`_ will guide you through the process).
+The above mentioned command will resolve all necessary :ref:`dependencies <dependencies>` and install them with SeriesMarker for you (`Yaourt`_ will guide you through the process).
 Afterwards, you can execute the application from a shell: